jgoergen/SpecialEffectSoundBox/README.md

 ## Would be nice
 * Analog Pins, or serial data out with sound levels for visualization.
-* Being able to change all 6 sounds to be in layers manually so oyu could have 6 one shots instead ( 6 layers )
+* Being able to change all 6 sounds to be in their own layers